microsoft/devicescript-pico/README.md

 One you have the firmware running, head to https://aka.ms/jacdac and press "CONNECT" in top-right corner, and then "CONNECT SERIAL" (not "CONNECT USB").
 Then head to "Device Dashboard" (Jacdac "logo" (connector icon) next to "CONNECT" button).
-You should see widgets for power service, Jacscript and HID services.
+You should see widgets for power service, DeviceScript and HID services.

 ## TODO